-2020 has been a unique and challenging year for everyone during the COVID 19 pandemic.
-Despite this PREDICT research has continued to progress and there has still been significant growth in our network.
-It also marks the first year of our 2020-2024 NHMRC Centre for Research Excellence (CRE) collaboration which will continue to support a program of excellent research in the years to come.
+2021 has been another unique and challenging year for everyone during the COVID 19 pandemic.
+Despite this, PREDICT research has continued to progress and there has still been significant work accomplished across our network.
+This year also marks the second year of our 2020-2024 NHMRC Centre for Research Excellence (CRE) collaboration which will continue to support a program of excellent research in the years to come.

 Please join us in reflecting on these and other outstanding achievements:

 - PREDICT has continued working actively with consumers in our research.
-Our mental health consumer group recruited for “The Kids are not Okay” program of research have been actively involved in the development of the Mental Health Delphi project, the PEACHY – O and PEACHY-M projects, and the Enhanced Safety Planning project.
+Our mental health consumer group recruited for “The Kids are not Okay” program of research has been actively involved in the development and fine tuning of the Mental Health Delphi project, the PEACHY O and M studies, and the Prospective Observational study.
 The Perth Children’s Hospital ED consumers have been involved in our PROMPT Bolus and our Research Priorities studies.
-Lots of valuable insight has been gained.
+We are also about to commence a “Codesign” project that involves parents, youths and consumers working in partnership to develop discharge materials for children with mild head injury/concussion.
+Lots of valuable insight has been gained to date.

 “Triage tools for detecting cervical spine injury in paediatric trauma patients”

 “Parenteral medication for the management of acute severe behavioural disturbance (ASBD) in the emergency department”

 - A number of new studies have commenced recruitment this year after significant preparatory work.
 These include: The Sepsis Observational (SENTINEL) study, currently enrolling in Australia (5 sites).
 The PEACHY O and PEACHY M RCT studies which focus on the care of children with acute severe behavioural disturbance in the ED (7 sites).

 - The Western Australia Adaptability study and the Bronchiolitis Sustainability study are now both underway and will contribute to our knowledge of implementation in the Emergency Department setting.